 Unforgettable moments at sea

-Start your adventure on the World Heritage-listed Great Barrier Reef.
-You could spend weeks exploring this amazing underwater universe, with its colourful coral gardens and bommies and its abundant marine life, from tropical fish to turtles, rays and even whales.
+Start the adventure of a lifetime on the World Heritage-listed Great Barrier Reef and spend weeks exploring this astonishing and seductive underwater universe, with its colourful coral gardens, alive with abundant marine life, tropical fish, turtles, rays and minke whales.